-Golfers will be pleased to know there are 8 golf courses in the vicinity, one of which, San Lameer, is rated among South Africa's top 30 courses.
+Golfers will be pleased to know there are eight golf courses in the vicinity, one of which, San Lameer, is rated among South Africa's top 30 courses.

 The South Coast with its sub-tropical vegetation sustains an abundance of birdlife; more than 400 bird species have been recorded along the coast.
-Birds, as well as the floral diversity of the area, can be enjoyed at 3 local reserves including the Oribi Gorge, Umtamvuna and Vernon Crookes nature reserve.
+Birds, as well as the floral diversity of the area, can be enjoyed at numerous small reserves including the Oribi Gorge, Umtamvuna, Mpenjati and Vernon Crookes nature reserve.